 Brett Rudy graduated from Northeastern University in 1995 with dual degrees in Marketing and Management.
-Brett’s professional career has spanned more than 15 years across advertising agencies and marketing firms where he has led client relationships, provided strategic consulting services and helped project manage marketing programs.
+Brett’s professional career has spanned 20 years across advertising agencies and marketing firms where he has led client relationships, provided strategic consulting services and helped project manage marketing programs.
 Brett’s strengths include strategic planning, digital & direct marketing, public relations, product management, event management, and creative development.

-Prior to entering the sports marketing arena, Brett helped oversee television commercials and print ads for Reynolds Wrap, Florida Orange Juice and Glidden Paint, as well as helped launch marketing programs for Fortune 500 companies such as Toys"R"Us, the United States Postal Service, Neiman Marcus, American Express and AT&T. Brett also has extensive experience managing loyalty and retention marketing programs within the print media.
+Prior to entering the sports marketing arena, Brett helped oversee television commercials and print ads for Reynolds Wrap, Florida Orange Juice and Glidden Paint, as well as helped launch marketing programs for Fortune 500 companies such as Toys"R"Us, the United States Postal Service, Neiman Marcus, American Express and AT&T. Brett also has extensive experience managing loyalty and retention marketing programs.

 Brett also has experience tying baseball to film.
 In 2008, the Charity Hop team helped market Signs of the Time, a baseball documentary on baseball hand signals, and partnered with Richard Dreyfuss on the narration.
 Prior, Brett helped cast more than 20 baseball players to appear as extras in the feature film Fever Pitch (2005).
 He also helped cast members of the jury in ESPN’s made-for-tv movie, Pete Rose on Trial (2003).
-Brett has also received numerous credits with special thanks, including the documentary film entitled Star-Crossed (2002), as well as an ESPN’s Sports Century (2002) episode featuring Darryl Strawberry.
+Brett has also received numerous film credits, including the documentary film entitled Star-Crossed (2002), as well as an ESPN’s Sports Century (2002) episode featuring Darryl Strawberry.